kiskit/Gravity_Rig/README.md

 Weight attribution could be other than linear
 Bone number capabilty is probably limited
 We may need to parent the first bone of a chain to the first empty of that chain.
 Otherwise the empty is useless.
+When something is parented to rig, it tends to break the logic

 ## Special thanks
 Leander on blenderstackexchange for a snippet of code that helped.